andreytreyt/yarp-swagger/SECURITY.md

 ## Reporting a Vulnerability

-If you have discovered a vulnerability in this project or have information about a guaranteed security risk, please contact us.
+If you have discovered a vulnerability in this project or have information about a guaranteed security risk, please contact us at andreytreyt@hotmail.com.

 ## Updating